cassiogec/bank-api/README.md

 * `id`
 * `name`
 * `cpf`
-* `secret` //It will always be empty because the hash created will be cleared before the return
+* `secret` - It will always be empty because the hash created will be cleared before the return
-* `balance`
+* `balance` - It has the default value of 10
 * `created_at`

 The following routes are accepted: